stephanecharette/DarkHelp/src-apps/readme.md

 * `using_c_api.cpp` Demonstrates how to use the C API.
 	* Run:  `src-apps/using_c_api Rolodex.cfg Rolodex.names Rolodex_best.weights page_70.png`

-* `process_many_images_on_threads` Demonstrates how to use the DHThreads class to load multiple copies of a neural network to process many image files at once.
+* `process_many_images_on_threads.cpp` Demonstrates how to use the DHThreads class to load multiple copies of a neural network to process many image files at once.
 	* Run:  `src-apps/process_many_images_on_threads yolov4-tiny.cfg coco.names yolov4-tiny.weights images/`

+* `display_using_bundle.cpp` Demonstrates how to use a .dh combined bundle file with DarkHelp.
+Run `DarkHelpCombine` to create the .dh file.
+Compare this code against `display_single_image.cpp`.
+    * Run:  `DarkHelpCombine password Rolodex.cfg Rolodex.names Rolodex_best.weights` followed by `display_using_bundle Rolodex.dh password page_70.png`